 What happens if Tretinoin expires?

-Post Expiry date doesn’t mean that you can’t touch the ingredient & has to throw it right away.
-If you use the expired tube for more than 6 months also, you are fine honestly just on one condition, that your tretinoin has been properly stored in a cool, dark & dry place away from sunlight or heat sources in a tube packaging.
+Tretinoin cream or gel- Post Expiry date doesn’t mean that you can’t touch the ingredient & has to throw it right away.
+If you use the expired tretinoin for more than 6 months also, it’s going to be fine if you had stored the tretinoin tube properly in a cool, dark & dry place away from sunlight or heat sources.

 How long does Tretinoin last once open?